What is Meak Bochea Day?

 “The non-doing of evil / the full performance of what is wholesome / the total purification of the mind.”

 On this day, Buddha also correctly predicted the day of his own death, three months later.
 He was born, reached enlightenment, and died; all on the same day.

-Visak Bochea (not to be confused with Meak Bochea) is when Buddhists around the world celebrate the birth, enlightenment, and death of Buddha.
+Visak Bochea (not to be confused with Meak Bochea) is when Buddhists worldwide celebrate Buddha’s birth, enlightenment, and death.